 I can not emphasize how underrated the Margaret River region is.
 Western Australia accounts for approximately a third of Australia’s land mass but receives a fraction of the number of international visitors that Sydney and Melbourne receive every year.

-According to Tourism Research Australia, Sydney and Melbourne received a combined 6.1 million international visitors in the year ending December 2016.
-The entire state of Western Australia welcomed about 953,000 visitors – which means that the Margaret River region received just a fraction of that!
+According to Tourism Research Australia, Sydney and Melbourne received a combined 6.9 million international visitors in the year ending September 2018.
+The entire state of Western Australia welcomed about 955,000 – which means that the Margaret River region received just a fraction of that!

 If you want to discover somewhere off the beaten track in Australia, head on over to the Margaret River region.
 The peak season is from December to February, but you’ll want to avoid the week between Christmas and New Year’s as it does get busy from domestic tourists who have the week off from work.
 You should also aim to avoid Leaver’s Week, when Year 12 students celebrate the end of the academic year (i.e. get shitfaced) – this is typically in mid-November.